 Leadership lessons begin as you talk with fellow citizen Thomas Jefferson, and continue with first-hand experiences, including time in George Wythe’s classroom, of the political and cultural unrest as our nation was formed.

 University of Virginia, Charlottesville, Virginia

 Each April or May, the ICMA SEI Leadership Institute is held at the University of Virginia in Charlottesville.
-The program is limited to 21 senior executives, with special consideration given to ICMA Credentialed Managers.
+The program is limited to 21 senior managers, with special consideration given to ICMA Credentialed Managers and Candidates.
 This institute offers seven days of intensive, interactive learning alongside 15 members of the "next-gen" Leadership ICMA class.
 The curriculum, designed by the faculty at UVA's Weldon Cooper Center for Public Service and Felicia Logan, ICMA's Director of Leadership Development, is varied.
 The faculty is well grounded in the needs and concerns of the top local government executive.
 You will have ample opportunity to hone skills and test strategies that can help you build a high performance organization.
 This special Senior Executive Institute "super session" is a unique opportunity for you to experience the core of the regular two week SEI program packed into seven days.